 Most running injuries seen by sports medicine physicians are so-called “overuse injuries."
 These injuries are due to chronic stress on a particularly soft and hard tissue in the body (muscle, ligaments, ligaments, tendon, bone) and not necessarily one acute event.

-Overuse injuries are most commonly caused by sudden changes in running mileage and intensity.
+Overuse injuries in runners are most commonly caused by sudden changes in running mileage and intensity.
 An important preventive measure is to reduce the intensity and understanding of Ground Reaction Forces as we highlighted.

 What is Ground reaction forces (GRF) ? in running means (force from the ground upwards as your foot hits the ground) Newton’s 3rd law.